 Rather than offer us a mythological, mystical, universal path to hell, rife with demons and gods, Cenedella's painting is intent upon pointing fingers at specific demons of flesh and blood (if a corporation qualifies as one), hitting right at the nose of our contemporary political, environmental and social tragedies.
 Ours is a human dilemma, he appears to urge, and our punishment will be meted out by our own hands and not that of any celestial or hellish being.

 This particular triptych's main centerpiece is flanked by two panels that come as quite a surprise, contrasting in both color and content with the morose yet explosive doomsday prophecy outlined above.
 The artist, clearly, is able to laugh not only at our incipient extinction, but also at himself and his own creation.

-The painting's current owner, a private collector who loves controversy, is determined that this painting be seen by the general public before Election Day.
+The painting's current owner, a private collector who loves controversy, was determined that this painting be seen by the general public before Election Day.

-Central Park Fine Arts Gallery will be hanging the painting in the main window just in time for the presidential election.
+Central Park Fine Arts Gallery displayed the painting in the main window just in time for the 2016 presidential election.